ericchen321/ros_x_habitat/README.md

 ### Navigating Habitat Agent in Habitat Sim without ROS (+/-Physics, -ROS)
 We can attempt to reproduce experiments from the [Habitat v1 paper](https://arxiv.org/abs/1904.01201) by evaluating a Habitat agent's performance in a MatterPort3D test scenario.
 Note that unlike what the authors did in the paper, we used the following experimental configurations:
    * Agents: [Habitat v2's RGBD agent](https://dl.fbaipublicfiles.com/habitat/data/baselines/v1/habitat_baselines_v2.zip) since the v1 agents are no longer compatible with Habitat v2.
    * Test episodes and scenes: MatterPort3D test episodes only.
-To get episode definitions, download from [here](https://dl.fbaipublicfiles.com/habitat/data/datasets/pointnav/mp3d/v1/pointnav_mp3d_v1.zip); to download the complete MP3D scene assets, please follow instructions under Section "Dataset Download" from [here](https://niessner.github.io/Matterport/).
+To get episode definitions, download from [here](https://dl.fbaipublicfiles.com/habitat/data/datasets/pointnav/mp3d/v1/pointnav_mp3d_v1.zip); to download the MP3D scene assets, please follow instructions under Section "Dataset Download" from [here](https://niessner.github.io/Matterport/).
+Note that when using their download script (`download_mp.py`), use argument `--task_data habitat` so you download just the subset we need.
    * Also we evaluated the agent in physics-enabled Habitat Sim v2.

 To run an evaluation, follow these steps: